Delta Lake, Deletion Vectors, Row-Level Operations, Performance Optimization, Data Management

 Deletion vectors can be enabled at table creation or on existing tables:

 The delta.deletionVectors.threshold property controls when Delta Lake switches from using deletion vectors to rewriting files.
-If more than 30% of a file's rows are deleted, subsequent operations will rewrite the file to reclaim space.
+If more than 30% of a file's rows are deleted, subsequent operations will rewrite the file to reclaim space (meaning files with heavy deletes eventually get rewritten automatically).

 When to Use Deletion Vectors